KarlEilebrecht/audlang-spec/doc/AudienceDefinitionLanguageSpecification.md

 ### §5.1 Default Negation

 Every expression can be preceded with `NOT` to express its negation.
-For better readability some basic expressions support an inline operator (see examples below).
+For better readability some basic expressions support an *infix negation* (see examples below).

 On attribute level (basic expressions) a default `NOT` **includes** the unknowns:
  * `NOT color = red` resp. `color != red` technically means: *"color is not red or we don't know the color"*.